rdwrome/347fa25/00.inthebeginning/README.md

 - superclass is parent, class is child
 - class inherits attributes of parent (through abstraction) but modifies, evolves
 - classes are reusable
+- methods are behaviors associated with objects and classes (like the functions of classes)
 - **Polymorphism**
 - change the way something works by overriding and overloading
 - change type, have multiple types work together